-MIP Select: The strategy module will focus on change/risk management and implementation of strategy via daily operations and goals.
+MIP Select: The strategy module will focus on change/risk management and implementation of strategic initiatives via daily operations and goals.

-MIP: The focus is on power supply issues and approaches, including a full-day examination of the history of cooperative power supply, distributed energy resources, G&Ts, All Requirements Contract issues and risk as well as two other significant components — managing a power portfolio in a dynamic market and power supply for unaffiliated distributions systems.
+MIP: The focus is on power supply issues and approaches, including a thorough examination of the history of cooperative power supply, distributed energy resources, G&Ts, All Requirements Contract issues and risk as well as managing a power portfolio in a dynamic market.

 MIP Select: This module concentrates on G&Ts and their role in the market, risks associated with supply and All Requirements Contract issues.